UKs Labour Sets Out Plans For Government - UrduPoint

 UK's Labour Sets Out Plans For Government

-Britain's main opposition Labour party on Thursday set out its stall for this year's general election, outlining six key pledges to voters in a de-facto campaign launch
+Britain's main opposition Labour party on Thursday set out its stall for this year's general election with six key pledges to voters in a de facto campaign launch

-London, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Britain's main opposition Labour party on Thursday set out its stall for this year's general election, outlining six key pledges to voters in a de-facto campaign launch.
+London, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Britain's main opposition Labour party on Thursday set out its stall for this year's general election with six key pledges to voters in a de facto campaign launch.

-The official five-week election campaign only starts when Prime Minister Rishi Sunak Names a date, but he has so far refused to do so, other than to say it will be in the second half of the year.
+The official five-week election campaign only starts when Prime Minister Rishi Sunak Names a date.
+So far, he has only said it will be in the second half of the year.

-Nevertheless, both Sunak, who heads the ruling Conservatives, and Labour leader Keir Starmer have switched to election mode, positioning themselves for what is looking like a protracted lead-up.
+Nevertheless, both Sunak, who heads the ruling Conservatives, and Labour leader Keir Starmer have switched to campaign mode.

-Sunak outlined his plan on Monday, urging voters to keep faith with the Tories even after 14 tumultuous years in power marked by austerity measures, Brexit, bitter political in-fighting and scandal.
+On Monday, Sunak urged voters to keep faith with the Tories even after 14 years in power marked by austerity measures, Brexit, bitter political in-fighting and scandal.

-Labour has been consistently well ahead of the Tories in polling for the last 18 months, putting Starmer on course to become prime minister as the leader of the largest party in parliament.
+Labour has been consistently polling well ahead of the Conservatives for the last 18 months, putting Starmer on course to become prime minister as the leader of the largest party in parliament.

-With victory looking likely, he laid out Labour's "first steps" for government at an event in Essex -- a key battleground area in southeast England.

-He also vowed to set up a publicly owned clean energy company, crack down on anti-social behaviour with more neighbourhood police and recruit 6,500 new teachers.
+He also vowed to establish a publicly owned clean energy company, crack down on anti-social behaviour with more neighbourhood police and recruit 6,500 new teachers.

-"I'm not going to give you gimmicks," said Starmer, who paced the stage in a white shirt, sleeves rolled up, as his top team looked on.
+"I'm not going to give you gimmicks," said Starmer, who paced the stage in a white shirt, sleeves rolled up.

-The pledges, which have largely been made before, are intended to add some flesh to the bones of five "missions" that Labour says will spur a "decade of national renewal" after 14 years of Tory rule.
+The pledges, largely made before, are intended to add some flesh to the bones of five "missions" Labour says will spur a "decade of national renewal" after four consecutive terms of Tory rule.

 Many commentators likened them to the pledge cards brought in by Labour's most successful leader, Tony Blair, whose 10 years as prime minister began with a landslide victory against the Tories in 1997.